What does Trista mean?

 Trista is a very popular first name for females (#1330 out of 4276, Top 31%) but a unique surname for all people.
 (2000 U.S. Census)

 Below is a charted analysis of the usage of the girl name Trista and affiliated names.
-Prominent varying forms of Trista appearing in the Top 1000 are Christine (#689 the previous year), Kristina (#779), Kristen (#814), Krysta, Kristyn, Kristine, Christa, Krysten, Krystin, Tristen, Tristan, Kristin, Kristian, Crysta, Christy, Christen, Christie, Kirsty, Krista, Kristi, Chris, Kristan and Christi.
-Adoption of these girl names was at its apex during 1980-1989 and is now significantly less, with forms like Kristen, Kristina, Christine, Kristyn and Kristine falling out of fashion.
-(2014 Birth Statistics)
+Prominent varying forms of Trista are Christine (#689 the previous year), Kristina (#779), Kristen (#814), Krysta, Kristyn, Kristine, Christa, Krysten, Krystin, Tristen, Tristan, Kristin, Kristian, Crysta, Christy, Christen, Christie, Kirsty, Krista, Kristi, Chris, Kristan and Christi.
+Adoption of these girl names was at its apex during the years 1980-1989 (usage of 0.4574%) and is now significantly less (usage 0.0299%, down 93.5%), with forms like Kristen, Kristina, Christine, Christen and Christy falling out of fashion.
+(Top 1000 Baby Names Statistics, 2014)